Aragor70/Business_Analytics/readMe.md

 <img src='./yr.png'>

-Upper graph represent growning trend in the market of bike sharing system.
-It could represent good quality of the companies equipment and right marketing process.
+The chart above represents growing trend in the customers demand of bike sharing system.
+It could be caused of good quality of the companies equipment and proper product promotion.

 <img src='./mnth.png'>